LauraMcGowan/LauraMcGowan/README.md

 ## :microphone: Talks

-- Delivered a talk on at BBC Develope conference at Media City on 'Using synthetic voice to Present the weather'
+- Delivered a talk on at BBC Develop Conference at Media City on 'Using synthetic voice to Present the weather'
+- Present 'tech talks' to my team on regular basis

 Training/Skills